 Abdiasis Hirsi is a K-12 English Language Learners (ELL) instructor.
 He currently teaches fulltime at Wellstone International High School of Minneapolis Public Schools.
 He teaches Beginning Writing and ESL Level 1 courses to classes of culturally and linguistically diverse newcomer ELLs.
 Prior to this position, Hirsi worked as an associate educator with Minneapolis Adult Education.
 Hirsi is a proud and a grateful recipient of the EAST/CUE Grant at Augsburg College.
 Hirsi received his Bachelor of Arts in English Literature and a certificate in TESL from the University of Minnesota.
 He is completing English as a Second Language licensure coursework and Masters of Arts in Education at Augsburg College.
 Hirsi has a passion for working with ELs and is committed to creating a safe, equitable, and engaging learning environment where all students are supported and prepared for college and career.

 Asma Ibrahim is an undergraduate junior at Augsburg College pursuing a K-6 Elementary Education Licensure.
 She loves to work with children and volunteers at the local daycare in her community to prepare for her future.
-Ibrahim will be student teaching in the spring of 2016 and is looking forward to it.
+Asma is currently student teaching and looking forward to it.

 Ayan Mohamed is an undergraduate student at Augsburg College.
-Mohamed is also the vice president of EASTSA, a student group run by EAST scholars.
-She is passionate about increasing English literacy among East African youth in the Twin Cities, particularly those in the Somali community.
+Ayan is passionate about increasing English literacy among East African youth in the Twin Cities, particularly those in the Somali community.
 She hopes to continue gaining experience through meaningful volunteer work with disadvantaged minority students.

 Ebenezer K. Flomo

 Ebenezer K. Flomo is a graduate student at Augsburg College in the Master of Arts in Education program pursuing a Secondary Education licensure in Social Studies.
 He completed his student teaching in the fall of 2014.
-Ebenezer is a co-founder and co-president of EASTSA, a group dedicated to supporting and encouraging current and future African teachers.
+Ebenezer is currently completing his Masters courses.
 As an EAST leader, he has been invited to speak at the University of Minnesota’s College of Education as part of a monthly series called “Diversity Dialogues” and the NCTE (National Council of Teachers of English) Annual convention in November 2014.

 Hamdi Salad is an MAE student at Augsburg College pursuing K-12 Special Education Licensure.
 Salad graduated from the University of Minnesota in 2011 where she majored in Sociology and English.
 She currently teaches fifth grade at Metro Charter Schools.
 She mentors at an after school program for minority students.
 She has a personal interest in breaking the stigma that Somali parents have of special education and its services.
 Salad believes that learning can only take place with the collaboration between students, teachers, and parents.